 It’s worth keeping the kids up late for this one.

-The Perseid meteor shower coincides with a full moon this year, so visibility won’t be perfect, but it’s still worth packing the blankets and hot cocoa for an evening of sky-watching.
+Pack the blankets and hot cocoa for an evening of sky-watching during the annual Perseid meteor shower.
 Here’s everything you need to know to enjoy this spectacular show.

 Mark Your Calendar